dvbrennanjv/PUB-Unity-WebApp-GoogleCloud/README.md

 ### Step 11: Deploying new revisions
 We now want to have our pipeline deploy new revisions of our application.
 If this was a production grade app we would go the route of A/B or Canary testing but for my use case we simply want to update all containers with the newest revision.
 This can be done with a simple 'gcloud run deploy' and we will still get 0 downtime and all traffic will be shifted to our newest version.

+### Step 12: Intro to Cloud Armor
+While we are pretty much done with this deployment, I want to introduce how to use Cloud Armor to strengthen our security.
+We'll create a 'google_compute_security_policy' and attach it to our backend service.
+We can then create rules an attach them to this policy.
+For my case I'm just going to introduce a limit on throttling, but you can also have policies for geo-restrictions or even set up an OWASP ruleset.